 - Eric, a content editor, publishes a page.
 The task is sent to the publisher group.

 - All members of the group can see the new task.

 - Peter, a content publisher, assigns the task to himself.
 The task moves from the New to the Assigned tab.
 Other publishers, for example, superuser, can see the task, who it is assigned to, and re-assign it to themselves.

 - When Peter opens the task by clicking the Preview task action in the Action bar, he can:

 - Peter approves the request and the task moves to the Resolved tab:

-If it is approved, but fails for technical reasons for example, it moves to the Failed tab, where it can be retried.
+If the task is approved but fails for technical reasons, for example, it moves to the Failed tab, where it can be retried.